Chris0016/Spell-Checker/README.md

 Dictionary created based on given file on an linked array list.
-Program can be easily expanded to store the misspelled words in an arraylist in method.
+Program can be easily expanded to store the misspelled words in an arraylist in method analyze(Scanner input) in MyProgram.java.